Download print-friendly PDF version [68KB]

 National Research Service Awards (NRSA) for Individual Senior Fellows (F33) | PA-11-114; Michael Sesma

 These fellowships are designed to support experienced investigators seeking opportunities to undertake short periods of mentored research training that will allow them to redirect, revitalize or restart a research program upon returning to their home institutions.

 Pathway to Independence Award (K99/R00) | PA-14-042; Michael Sesma

 The goal of this program is to shorten and facilitate the transition from a postdoctoral researcher to an independent investigator capable of leading a research team.
 The strategy is to support highly promising postdoctoral researchers in mentored research positions followed by 2 years of independent research support.

 FY2013: NIGMS supported 21 K99 awards in 15 institutions; and 46 R00 awards in 34 institutions

 Research on Interventions (R01) | RFA-GM-14-013; Michael Sesma

-The goal of this program is to understand the social and behavioral factors that increase the inter, motivation and preparedness of students from underrepresented groups for biomedical and behavioral research careers.
-The strategy is to support research that its assumptions about these factors and that can inform and guide new, evidence-based interventions for research training.
+The goal of this program is to understand the social and behavioral factors that increase the interest, motivation and preparedness of students from underrepresented groups for biomedical research careers.
+The strategy is to support research that tests assumptions about these factors and that can inform and guide new, evidence-based interventions for research training.